AlexBomber12/sms-gateway/README.md

 ## Troubleshooting

-To verify modem availability manually via AT command, run:
+To manually verify modem availability via direct AT-command, use:

 ```bash
 echo -e "AT\r" | sudo socat - /dev/ttyUSB0,crnl
 ```
-Successful modem response is "OK".
+The correct response from the modem is "OK".